18F/join.tts.gsa.gov/pages/positions/visual-designer.md

     - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
     - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

 The Minimum Qualification process is a bureaucratic requirement that we are stuck with.
 It's best to think about it as the most intense and rigorous resume review you've ever heard of.
 To get through this process you need make sure your resume directly reflects the qualifications listed below.
-We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/)
+We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)

 ### Specialized Experience

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-- Experience leading the design of digital products as part of a cross-functional team.
+1. Experience leading the design of digital products as part of a cross-functional team.
 This experience must include **ALL** of the following:
   - Leading teams of designers or leading the design process
-  - Collaborating with non-designers (including developers, product managers, or clients)
-  - Mentoring, coaching, or training clients, partners, or team members.
+  - Mentoring, coaching, or training clients, partners, or team members

-- Experience crafting digital experiences using visual identity and design system methodologies.
+2. Experience crafting digital experiences using visual identity and design system methodologies.
 Experience must include **ALL** of the following:
   - Conducting visual identity or brand design
-  - Conducting user-centered design research activities to identify user needs
+  - Conducting research activities to identify user needs
-  - Wireframing or prototyping
+  - Creating wireframes, prototypes, or other early tested concepts
-  - Designing for desktop and mobile devices.
+  - Designing for desktop and mobile devices
   - Using agile, lean or other iterative product development approaches

-- Experience executing product design within the framework of a specialized design domain.
-Experience must include **ONE** of the following:
-  - Conducting Communications design
-  - Conducting Content design
-  - Conducting Front end design
-  - Conducting Interaction (or UX) design
-  - Conducting Service design

 {% else %}